IT-Political Association of Denmark: Software patents

 IT-Pol believes software patents are not beneficial for innovation and therefore fights Software Patents.

 Copyright

 IT-Pol believes the balance between society and rights holder should be pushed more towards the society.

-Digital Rights Management
+Digital rights management

-IT-Pol believes Digital Rights Management causes problems for normal citizens and therefore is not in the interest of the citizens.
+IT-Pol believes digital rights management causes problems for normal citizens and therefore is not in the interest of the citizens.
 IT-Pol therefore fights DRM.

 Open Standards

 IT-Pol believes open standards will foster innovation and remove lock-in.
 IT-Pol therefore promotes Open Standards and fights proprietary standards.

 E-voting

 IT-Pol believes E-voting should only be allowed if the election has an analog audit trail (paper trail).

 Use of IT in the public sector

 IT-Pol believes the public sector should use IT that makes interoperation with the citizens easier.

 Spam

 IT-Pol supports the ban on E-mail spam.